clement-casse/trace-grapher/README.md

 The application is built on top of a [Jaeger deployment based on Kafka](https://www.jaegertracing.io/docs/1.14/deployment/#kafka) to store Spans before joining them into Traces.
 The stream of Spans is consumed by Kafka-Connect that execute a [Cypher query](setup/trace-to-graph-mapping.cypher) to push data in Neo4j.

-For the moment graph manipulation is done through Neo4j Web-UI.
+For the moment graph manipulation is done through Neo4j Web-UI, although the goal remains to make the pipeline go a step further by automating this graph analysis.

 ![Architecture](https://docs.google.com/drawings/d/e/2PACX-1vSlGvjSOVp4mCCCZwOfgbp1Dvl6InGC1wrb9KNi-eUAjBdWwdqYtZxIo5R8aHMphAwwkCOUc7V557CC/pub?w=1912&amp;h=1208)